KxSystems/docs-v1/docs/ref/errors.md

 ```
 Trap always receives a string regardless of the type of `x`.

-!!! note "Signal has some restrictions"
+!!! warning "Signal has some restrictions"
     ```q
     q)f 1         / signals a type error indicating ' will not signal a number "trap:stype"